 - The Pexip Infinity deployment (i.e. a Management Node and at least one Conferencing Node) must be configured and in a working state.

 - Appropriate DNS SRV records must have been created in accordance with Using the reverse proxy with the Infinity Connect desktop client and Infinity Connect mobile client.

 The reverse proxy and TURN applications require Pexip Infinity version 9 or later.

-The Infinity Connect Mobile client and Infinity Connect can only use encrypted HTTPS when communicating with Conferencing Nodes.
-The reverse proxy must therefore provide HTTPS interfaces through which the Infinity Connect Mobile client and Infinity Connect clients can communicate.
+Infinity Connect clients (for conferencing services) and Outlook clients (for scheduling services) can only use encrypted HTTPS when communicating with Conferencing Nodes.
+The reverse proxy must therefore provide HTTPS interfaces through which the Infinity Connect and Outlook clients can communicate.

-When configured correctly, the reverse proxy will allow HTTPS traffic to flow between the Infinity Connect Mobile client / Infinity Connect clients and the internal Conferencing Nodes only.
+When configured correctly, the reverse proxy will allow HTTPS traffic to flow between the Infinity Connect and Outlook clients and the Conferencing Nodes only.
 Externally located clients will not be able to access other internal resources through the reverse proxy.

-We recommend that you install your own SSL/TLS certificates on the reverse proxy and TURN server for maximum security.
+For conferencing services, we recommend that you install your own SSL/TLS certificates on the reverse proxy and TURN server for maximum security.
 If you are using VMR Scheduling for Exchange you must install your own valid certificates.
 For more information, see Replacing the default SSL certificate on the reverse proxy.

-Version 4 of the reverse proxy includes the fail2ban service which provides protection against brute force attacks on PIN-protected conferences.
+Version 4 of the reverse proxy introduced the fail2ban service which provides protection against brute force attacks on PIN-protected conferences.
 Note that fail2ban is disabled by default.
 For more information, and instructions on how to enable fail2ban, see Enabling fail2ban on the reverse proxy.